Northwestern Iraq, Iraq: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and G. Be sure to find the necessary type.
-The vast majority of adapters currently sold are simply plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C, D and G. Be careful to get the right type.
+Many adapters currently being sold are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most countries.

 Traveling to Northwestern Iraq in April requires careful planning and appropriate clothing choices to deal with the area's climate and cultural norms.
 April tends to bring relatively higher temperatures around 18-26°C, while the evenings can be a bit cooler.
 Consequently, light and breathable clothing is recommended.
 Wear lightweight, loose cotton or linen clothes during the day, including short-sleeved shirts or T-shirts, and lightweight trousers or long skirts.
 Always remember to cover your shoulders and knees in adherence to local customs and religious beliefs.